King Round Robin

 If, after the round, I don't feel that I can articulate what you wanted me to vote for, I'm probably not going to vote for it.

-Theory: I don't view theory the way I view other arguments on the flow.
-I will intervene against theory that's clearly unnecessary/frivolous, even if you're winning the line-by-line on theory.
-I will vote on theory that is actually justified (as in, you couldn't have answered the position without it, or there was something about the opponent's strategy that made it impossible for you to win without theory).
+I don't view theory the way I view other arguments on the flow.
+I will not vote on theory that's clearly unnecessary/frivolous, even if you're winning the line-by-line on it.
+I will vote on theory that is actually justified (as in, you couldn't have answered the position without it, or there was something about the opponent's strategy that made it impossible for you to engage without theory).
 Is that subjective?
 You bet.
 Is there a brightline?
 Probably not.
 Don't like this view?
 Don't pref me.

-Other Stuff: Link to a standard, burden, or clear role of the ballot.
+Link to a standard, burden, or clear role of the ballot.
 Signpost.
 Give me voting issues or a decision calculus of some kind.
 WEIGH.
 Be nice.
-And stand up.

 To research more stuff about life career coaching then visit Life coach.